netascode/terraform-aci-nac-aci/modules/terraform-aci-endpoint-ip-tag-policy/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Ednpoint IP Tag Example
+# Endpoint IP Tag Example

 To run this example you need to execute: